opengeospatial/bblocks/CONTRIBUTING.md

 * The [Building Block structure](https://github.com/opengeospatial/bblock-template/blob/master/README.md#building-block-structure)
   (sources) is the same as in the template.
-* `registereditems` is the sources root directory.
+* The sources root directory is `registereditems/`.
 * There is no need for submodules or `bblock-config.yaml`, which are only relevant with using external repositories.

 ## Using the Building Blocks template repository